kevin-fang/Sherry-HW-Finder/README.md

 ---
 ### Features to be implemented in the future
-* Reading directly from .doc files? (this is almost impossible)
 * Automatic updating from drive? (next to impossible)
 * Specify location of hw.txt?